-Since no digital property is 100% secure, there are also ways to hack WordPress websites, but it doesn't make it less secure than other CMS services.
-Every site on the web is under constant attack, whether it's a phpBB forum or a WordPress site, every site is being investigated by hackers.
-Check all your WordPress plugins to make sure they haven't been abandoned and seem to be updated quite often.
+It's impossible to keep hackers away from WordPress sites, so it's important to have a backup solution in place.
+UpdraftPlus WordPress Backup Plugin is one of the most useful solutions out there.
+Every site on the web is under constant attack, whether it's a phpBB forum or a WordPress site, so it's important to check all plugins regularly to make sure they haven't been abandoned and seem to be updated quite often.
 WordPress is one of the most popular CMS out there, and there are many tools and extensions offered by WordPress that can be a very good addition.
+While no digital property is 100% secure, there are ways to hack WordPress websites, but it doesn't make it less secure than other CMS services.